intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 ### Setup for running llama.cpp

-First, you should create a directory to use `llama.cpp`, for instance, use following command to create a `llama-cpp` directory and enter it.
+First, you should create a directory to use `llama.cpp`, for instance, use following command to create a `llama-cpp-npu` directory and enter it.

 ```cmd
 mkdir llama-cpp-npu